JakobSachs/sunday-ls/README.md

 # TODOS

+- [ ] Dynamic resizing of entries array
 - [ ] Add colors
 - [ ] Add wrapping to the output
 - [ ] Add recursive listing

+# Other Notes

+I found it currently uses roughly 150% more memory then the original, might do some work to fix this in the future.